 MOD RCC/23A11/1

-RESOLUTION 20 (REV. HYDERABAD, 2010)
+RESOLUTION 20 (REV. BUENOS AIRES, 2017)

 Non-discriminatory access to modern telecommunication/information and communication technology facilities, services and related applications

-The World Telecommunication Development Conference (Hyderabad, 2010),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 recalling

+a) Resolution 64 (Rev. Busan, 2014) of the Plenipotentiary Conference, on non-discriminatory access to modern telecommunication/information and communication technology facilities, services and applications, including applied research and transfer of technology, and e-meetings, on mutually agreed terms;

-Resolution 20 (Rev. Doha, 2006) of the World Telecommunication Development Conference,
+b) Resolution 11 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on telecommunication/information and communication technology services in rural, isolated and poorly served areas and indigenous communities;

-recalling also
+c) Resolution 15 (Rev. Buenos Aires, 2017) of WTDC, on applied research and transfer of technology;

-a) Resolution 64 (Rev. Antalya, 2006) of the Plenipotentiary Conference, and the importance of telecommunications/information and communication technologies (ICTs) for political, economic, social and cultural progress;
+d) Resolution 69 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, on non-discriminatory access and use of Internet resources and telecommunications/information and communication technologies;

-b) the decisions of the two phases of the World Summit on the Information Society (WSIS) concerning non-discriminatory access, in particular §§ 15, 18 and 19 of the Tunis Commitment and §§ 90 and 107 of the Tunis Agenda for the Information Society,
+e) the decisions of the two phases of the World Summit on the Information Society (WSIS) concerning non-discriminatory access, in particular §§ 15, 18 and 19 of the Tunis Commitment and §§ 90 and 107 of the Tunis Agenda for the Information Society,

 taking into account